andrewscwei/react-isomorphic-starter-kit/README.md

 ## Using as Repository Template

-When using `react-isomorphic-starter-kit` as a template, follow these steps to debrand:
+When using `react-isomorphic-starter-kit` as a template, follow these steps to strip placeholder content:

+1. Replace `LICENSE` file
+2. Edit `README.md`
-1. Edit fields in `package.json`
+3. Edit fields in `package.json`
-2. Replace `LICENSE` file
-3. Replace `RELEASE.md` file
-4. Edit `README.md`
+4. Edit fields in `src/app.conf.ts`
 5. Edit resources in `res/`, then ensure to replace the generated assets in the following places:
   1. `src/assets/`
   2. `src/static/`
-6. Edit `config/build.args.ts`
-7. Edit `src/app.conf.ts`
-8. Edit translations in `src/ui/locales/`
-9. Edit files in `src/ui/components/` and `src/pages/`
+6. Edit files in `src/ui/components/` and `src/pages/`
+7. Edit translations in `src/ui/locales/`

 ## Breaking Changes